UniversityProjectsAtUnisa/demo-eeg_thesis/README.md

-# EEG arrhythmia detection demo
+# EEG seizure prediction demo

-Demo desktop application that shows how the multi-label arrhythmia detection system works.
+Demo desktop application that shows how the developed system predicts epileptic seizures on EEG.

 ## Description